The Genetic Engineering Network is a network of people opposed to the imposition

 Issue 26 of the fantastic Genetix Update out now

-8 pages of news of grassroots GM campaigning and actions in the UK and
+8 pages of news of grassroots GM campaigning and actions in the UK and beyond.

 Amaizing Grace - Bayer abandon Chardon LL